Tinberg/James-Smith-food-blog-/README.md

 - some styles are the same on different pages like the arrow button, but bcs index and posts css page both have some lines, i chose to just repeat myself on some classes insted of link both css sheet to both html.

-- when creating elements after fetching from Rest API i chose to use template strings to embed expressions and varibles with strings using ${}. in the recipe.js i relized that  after fetching the Rest api i got elements from Wordpress, and i had to remove and add classes insted of parsing out all the text from the elements. (like i did some places.)
+- when creating elements after fetching from Rest API i chose to use template strings to embed expressions and varibles with strings using ${}. in the recipe.js i relized that  after fetching the Rest api i got elements from Wordpress, and i had to remove and add classes insted of parsing out all the text from the elements. (like i did some places.) ting jeg ville gjort annerledes!!!!!!

 - Fetch REST API: i could re-use the recipe function fetchPosts and use it on the index page for the slider, but since i didnt need the filter and sortBy, and also needed logic for the arrows i decided to fetch the api again on the index page.